 Beeswax is playing a bigger role in your life than you ever could have imagined.
-No matter how much lip balm you apply to your lips, they refuse to comply.
+No matter how much Lip Balm you apply to your lips, they refuse to comply.
 Before you know it, those faint, little lines begin to reappear as winter’s cold air attacks, leaving your lips shriveled up like a prune.
 But, not to fear for beeswax actually serves as a seal for the lips, defending against air and anything else that could dry them out!

-Many don’t know though that beeswax can be used for cosmetic products such as lip balm and body butter.
-Beeswax is also commonly utilized for candles, medicines, varnishes, electrical parts, and even as a coating for cheese to prevent mold.
-Clearly, beeswax can be used for a vast range of things, but where does beeswax come from?
+Many don’t know, though, that beeswax is used in cosmetic products such as Body Balm and Body Butter.
+It is also commonly utilized in candles, medicines, varnishes, electrical parts, and even as a coating for cheese to prevent mold.
+A lot of natural car waxes also contain beeswax.
+Beeswax can be used for many things, but where does beeswax come from?

-However, if you take the time, it can become something useful like lip balm.
+However, if you take the time, it can become something useful like Lip Balm.
 And while lip balm definitely will not repair the world, it does solve chapped lips.
 You have to start somewhere.

 Emma S. is guest blogging here for us at the Honey House while on winter break from college.
-We’re so lucky to share her perspectives on bees, wax, love and happiness.
+We’re so lucky to share her perspectives on bees, wax, love, and happiness.

 5 thoughts on “The Magic of Beeswax: Exploring the Origins of Beeswax”